$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Symmetric Spaces of Compact Type

-The first is the spherical function with spectral parameter $\mu$, and we shall see in section \ref{compactbeam} that the restriction of the second function to $U$ may be thought of as a higher rank Gaussian beam.
-If we normalise $e_\mu$ so that $b_\mu(e) = 1$ we have

-We shall see in section \ref{compactbeam} that there is a strong formal analogy between this expression for $\varphi_\mu$ and and the standard representation of $\varphi_\lambda$ in the noncompact case, and so one would hope to be able to prove theorem \ref{cpctphibd} by applying the techniques of the previous sections to this integral.
-This works well when $u$ is regular, as (\ref{beamint}) and basic stationary phase techniques imply that if $D \subset \Aa_r$ is compact then $\varphi_\mu$ has an expansion of the form

-where the functions $A_w \in C^\infty( C \times \Aa_r)$ are nowhere vanishing.
-However, the fact that $b_\mu$ is sharply concentrated along a flat subspace (in particular, that its absolute value has large derivatives) makes it difficult to bound $\varphi_\mu(u)$ for singular $u$ using the representation (\ref{beamint}).
-We get around these difficulties by observing that the terms in the sum (\ref{cpctreg}) behave much more like plane waves on $G/K$ than the function $b_\mu$, as their absolute values are not changing rapidly.
-As a result, we may prove theorem \ref{cpctphibd} by first averaging $b_\mu$ under the action of a small open neighbourhood of the identity in $K$ to generate a plane wave on some open set in $S$, and then expressing $\varphi_\mu$ as an average of the plane wave about a point in this set.
+We see from equation (\ref{beamdef}) that there is a strong formal analogy between this expression for $\varphi_{t\mu}$ and the standard representation of $\varphi_\lambda$ as a $K$-integral in the noncompact case, and so one would hope to be able to prove Theorem \ref{cpctphibd} by applying the techniques of $\mathsection$\ref{phibounds} to this integral.
+This works when $H$ is regular, and we use this approach to prove an asymptotic expansion for $\varphi_{t\mu}$ in Lemma \ref{Hregular}.
+However, the fact that $b_{t\mu}$ is sharply concentrated along a flat subspace (in particular, that its absolute value has large derivatives) makes it difficult to prove bounds for $\varphi_{t\mu}(\exp(H))$ using the representation (\ref{beamint}) that are uniform as $H$ degenerates.
+We get around these difficulties by observing that the terms in the expansion of Lemma \ref{Hregular} behave much more like plane waves on $G/K$ than the function $b_{t\mu}$, as their absolute values are not changing rapidly.
+As a result, we may prove Theorem \ref{cpctphibd} by first averaging $b_{t\mu}$ under the action of a small open neighbourhood of the identity in $K$ to generate a plane wave on some open set in $S$, and then expressing $\varphi_{t\mu}$ as an average of the plane wave under rotation about a point in this set.